-Zachary Jay Friedli Zach grew up in the great town of Hooper, UT.
-He is the third of four amazing children with some pretty amazing parents.
+Zachary Jay Friedli grew up in the great town of Hooper, UT.
+He is the third of four children with some pretty amazing parents.
 He has always been an outdoorsman who loves to fish, hunt, and just be outside.
-He is one of those guys that can do pretty much anything and is really good at it.
+He is one of those guys that can do pretty much anything and is really good at EVERYTHING!
+He is motivated, determined, THE hardest worker on the planet, and just all around pretty dang AMAZING!!
+(I'm not just saying all that because I'm his wife! ;) Ask anyone that knows him!)
 He is just an all around amazing person that draws you in with his a huge smile, perfect teeth, and big eyes (kinda like his son).

 After he graduated from high school he went on a mission for the Church of Jesus Christ of Latter Day Saints to South Dakota.
 This is where we first met.
 After returning home from his mission he started his landscaping business Mountainside Landscapes while going to Weber State University at the same time.
 He has grown his business every year and done really well because he is such a perfectionist at what he does and is very personable with all people.
+His customer service is over the top!!
 He does amazing work...even blind!

 In August 2009, after being married for 2 1/2 years, at the age of 25, almost exactly 10 years from losing the sight in his right eye....he was driving to work and noticed that cars were passing him on the left and he wasn't noticing them until they were in front of him.
 He knew something was definitely wrong and after what he had already been through you can imagine how freaked out he was.
 His parents and I met him at the eye doctors right away only to hear the devastating news that his optic nerve in his left eye (his only good eye) was starting to swell...which meant damage to the nerve...which meant permanent loss of vision unless something was done.
 10 years later with all of the advancements in the medical field we thought for sure there is something now that will prevent this from happening again and it will be ok.
 Little did we know, we were so wrong.
 We immediately were sent to the Moran Eye Center in Salt Lake to be seen by a doctor there.
 She saw the seriousness of what was going to happen if we didn't stop the swelling so she checked Zach into the Intermountain Medical Center in Murray where they could give him some treatments to try and stop the swelling.
 They first injected him with steroids but with no success.
 They then used a machine to pump out his blood and pump it back in with new immunoglobulin.
 That didn't help at all and instead left him with a staph infection inside of his body from the tube that was going into his neck...which made him very sick.